eProsima/DDS-Record-Replay/docs/rst/recording/tutorials/basic_example.rst

 The source code of this tutorial is provided `here <https://github.com/eProsima/DDS-Recorder/tree/main/resources/dds/TypeLookupService>`_ with an explanation of how to build and run it.

+This tutorial focuses on how to send the data type information using Fast DDS DynamicTypes and other relevant aspects of DynamicTypes.
+For more information about how to create the workspace with a basic DDS Publisher and a basic DDS Subscriber, please refer to `Writing a simple C++ publisher and subscriber application <https://fast-dds.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html>`_ .

 *************
 Prerequisites
 *************

 Ensure that |eddsrecord| is installed together with *eProsima* dependencies, i.e. *Fast DDS*, *Fast CDR* and *DDS Pipe*.

-If |eddsrecord| was installed using the `recommended installation <https://dds-recorder.readthedocs.io/en/latest/rst/installation/docker.html>`_ the environment is source by default, otherwise, just remember to source it in every terminal in this tutorial.
+If |eddsrecord| was installed using the `recommended installation <https://dds-recorder.readthedocs.io/en/latest/rst/installation/docker.html>`_ the environment is source by default, otherwise, just remember to source it in every terminal in this tutorial:

 .. code-block:: bash

     source <path-to-fastdds-installation>/install/setup.bash
     source <path-to-ddspipe-installation>/install/setup.bash
     source <path-to-ddsrecorder-installation>/install/setup.bash

-This tutorial focuses on how to send the data type information using Fast DDS DynamicTypes and other relevant aspects of DynamicTypes.

-For more information about how to create the workspace with a basic DDS Publisher and a basic DDS Subscriber, please refer to `Writing a simple C++ publisher and subscriber application <https://fast-dds.docs.eprosima.com/en/latest/fastdds/getting_started/simple_app/simple_app.html>`_ .

 *********************
 Generating data types